roob-p/GamepadToKeyboard/docs/README.md

 <br>

 ### ⌨️ Hotkeys
 The program supports several configurable hotkeys.
-They can be set in `Joynix.config` and disabled if needed.
+They can be set in `GamepadToKeyboard.config` and disabled if needed.
 - **Configuration reload**: `Shift + Ctrl + 5` (enabled by default).
 - **Stats system**: `Shift + Ctrl + 6` (enabled by default).
 - **ShiftMode controls**: `ShiftModeCycle-` *(Shift + Ctrl + 7)*, `ShiftModeCycle+` *(Shift + Ctrl + 8)*, `ShiftModeToggle` *(Shift + Ctrl + 9)*, disabled by default.
 - **Layer controls**: `LayerCycle-` *(Shift + Ctrl + 1)*, `LayerCycle+` *(Shift + Ctrl + 2)*, `LayerToggle` *(Shift + Ctrl + 3)*, disabled by default.
-- To enable/disable a hotkey, use the corresponding boolean flag in `Joynix.config`: e.g. `KeyboardShiftEnabled = False`.
+- To enable/disable a hotkey, use the corresponding boolean flag in `GamepadToKeyboard.config`: e.g. `KeyboardShiftEnabled = False`.

 <br>

 ## 🖼️ Layers
-- Joynix supports multiple switchable slots of key assignments through Layer and Set.
+- GamepadToKeyboard supports multiple switchable slots of key assignments through Layer and Set.
 - `Layer` supports fallback (if a key doens't have an assignment, the correspondent value is taken from the Button section), while `Set` does not.
 - You can define a Layer adding a section in the .INI file using square brackets (e.g. `[inventorymenu]`).
 - Adding the prefix `layer:` or `set:` to the name section set its initial type (Layer or Set) (e.g. `[set:inventorymenu], [layer:inventorymenu]`).
 Types can be overridden using the Layer/Set modifiers.
 If no prefix is added the default type is layer.